FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Ewakala/Ewakala Cancellation.md

 # Ewakala Cancellation

-This is the process of canceling an existing Ewakala, which is the official authorization used for visa processing.

-  - The flow is the same as Visa Cancellation, but applied specifically to Ewakala.

-  - Typically used when an authorization is no longer needed or has errors.
+The Ewakala Cancellation process allows users to revoke an issued Ewakala authorization that is no longer needed or was issued in error.

+**Key Functionalities:**

+  - **Initiated From:**

+    - Demand Letter page
-  - Cancels the Ewakala authorization tied to a visa or Mussaned request.
+    - Or directly from the Ewakala page

-  - May involve interaction with the Enjaz platform.

-  - Requires appropriate approvals and payment before cancellation is finalized.
+  - **Cancellation Outcome:**

+    - Once the cancellation process is successfully completed, the **Ewakala status is updated to "Cancelled"**.

 ### Workflow Stages & Actions :